NEXOR BORDER GATEWAY

 - Nexor Vanguard – enables high grade communication in low bandwidth environments at low cost whilst maintaining international and coalition interoperability.

-We also recommend that you find out more about how an email gateway can perform the transform element in our architectural approach to secure information exchange.
 Our Secure Information eXchange Architecture (SIXA) is based on best practice design patterns from the National Cyber Security Centre (NCSC), the UK National Technical Authority.